“Greetings from Dunedin” courtesy of Dunedin artist Steve Spathelf

 - George M. Steinbrenner Field – home of the New York Yankees, of course.
 It’s a nice enough ballpark I guess, but it’s full of Yankee fans and looks a lot like a monument to the New York Yankees.
 So in reality, it’s actually quite terrible.

-The rest: The Rays’ Charlotte Sports Park in Port Charlotte, the Twins’ Bill Hammond Stadium in Fort Myers, the Red Sox JetBlue Park in Fort Myers (a replica of Boston’s Fenway Park), the Braves’ Champion Field in Orlando, and the Astros’ Osceola County Stadium in Kissimmee are probably too far and not worth it if you’re crunched for time.
+The rest: The Rays’ Charlotte Sports Park in Port Charlotte, the Twins’ Bill Hammond Stadium in Fort Myers, the Red Sox JetBlue Park in Fort Myers (a replica of Boston’s Fenway Park), the Braves’ Champion Field in Orlando, and the Astros’ FITTEAM Ballpark in the Palm Beaches are probably too far and not worth it if you’re crunched for time.

 - St. Petersburg, a 45 minute drive south-east of Dunedin, has a few things worth checking out.
 An impressive museum dedicated to surrealist artist Salvador Dali can be found at the waterfront.
 The best flan in Florida (apparently) is at Ceviche in the Ponce de Leon hotel.
 Not only that, but they have Flamenco dancing.
 The Canopy Rooftop Lounge is a Miami-style bar that is great for cocktails.